.001 File Extension

-First file of a split archive created with various file splitting and joining utilities; used for splitting large archives into smaller, more manageable files; can be used for saving files onto multiple floppy disks or CDs, or for creating smaller e-mail attachments.
+A 001 file is the first file of a split archive created with various file splitting and joining utilities.
+It is used to split large archives into smaller, more manageable files.
+001 files can be used for saving files onto multiple storage devices, such as USB drives or CDs, or for creating smaller email attachments.

 Backup of a hard disk created with Norton Ghost; created when a backup is split into multiple files due to the 2GB file size limit in DOS; other parts of the split backup have extensions ".002," ".003," etc.

 Split backups created with Norton Ghost also include a .GHO file, which contains information about the backup files and is necessary for restoring the backup.

 NOTE: Norton Ghost was renamed as Ghost Solution Suite.

 .001 File Association 3